opentk/glfw-redist/README.md

 Project Website: http://www.glfw.org/

-For this nuget package to properly work on Windows, "Visual C++ Redistributable 2015" needs to be installed.
+We are as of `3.3.8.35` using the `static-ucrt` build of GLFW on windows which means that "Visual C++ Redistributable 2015" is no longer a requirement.
-This is because we are using the `VS2019` prebuilt binaries provided by GLFW.
+Previous versions of this package was using the `VS2019` binaries which recuired "Visual C++ Redistributable 2015" to be installed.

 ## How do I get set up? ##